chase-kimball/erdos2024_voter_prediction_project/README.md

 ### Discussion of Dataset Issues:
 1. The data from the Census had multiple missing or invalid fields.
    - For average household income, if the variance of the data for the tract was larger than the average of the tract, roughly -$6,000,000 was entered instead.
-We resolved this by treating the field as empty, and skipped over it during our anlysis.
+We resolved this by cleaning these rows from our data set
-   - Missing data in the census was entered as NaN into the dataframe.
-When we attempted to sum over large numbers of tracts, a single NaN field for any tract in a precinct resulted in a NaN for the whole precinct.
-We solved this by treating NaNs as 0.
-   - Treating NaN fields as zero reduced the number of precincts with invalid results down to two.
-To avoid any issues resulting from their inclusion, we opted to wholly remove the two precincts from the analysis.
+   - In total, only a handful of the 2000+ precincts exclusively overlapped with census tracts with missing data.
+Those that overlapped with a mix of tracts with and without data had their demographics inferred from only those tracts with data.
 2. The formatting of the Census was far too granular.
    - While a few, important, data fields were collated into a total number, most were left in extremely granular forms.
 For example, there is no topline result for the number of people in a tract with a bachelor’s degree.
 That data is only available broken down first by sex and then by age.
 Finding the total number of bachelor’s degrees in a tract required summing over ten non-consecutive fields.
 This had to be repeated for every education level reported in the census.
-3. There is no information on the population distribution within a tract.
-   - Because census tracts are based on geographic features, and voting precincts are based on population, most tracts overlapped more than one precinct.
-We thus needed to split the populations of each tract between their overlapping precincts.
-   - Without more detailed data on the population spread within a tract, we made the assumption that, for every metric, every census tract is evenly distributed.
-This allowed us to split data from the tracts into their respective precincts by percentage of overlap.
-That is, if 20% of a tract lies within a precinct, 20% of every data field for that tract lies within that precinct.
+3. Census data is reported by Census tract, which is a different partition of Chicago than the precincts which report voting results
+   - We opted to perform a population-based weighting scheme.
+This is done by finding the intersection of each precinct with each census tract, assuming each census tract is of constant population density, and then getting a population-weighted average of each statistic across the tract intersections that make up each precinct.
 4. Finding exact data on the eligible voting population, especially broken down enough to be of use, was not feasible in our timeframe.
    - As such, we did our models based on total population.
 While this will certainly have an impact on our data, our hope is that the impact is roughly equal across all precints, and that in comparing them, the effect will be nullified.
 The only precint where this assumption likely does not hold is home to the Cook County Correctional Facilities, which has an exceptionally large inmate population.
 We left it in our analysis, but better voter eligible data would likely have an impact on that precinct.

 ## 5. Analysis
-- Average voter turnout for Chicago was roughly %71.
+- Average voter turnout for Chicago in our training set was roughly 71%.
 This was used as our baseline model.
 The baseline model had an RMSE of about 9.5%
 - Linear Regression
 - Logistic Regression
 - XGBoost

 ## 6. Conclusion and Next Steps
 Comparing to our baseline, we found the linear and logistic regressions improved the RMSE by about 45%.
 The XGBoost tree only improved the RMSE by 42%.
-Given that the data is clearly not of a purely linear nature, the logistic model is the best fit.
-While the regressions were better models, all agreed on which factors were the most important, namely education, followed by income.
+All models agreed on which factors were the most important, namely level of education, followed by income, with populations with higher degrees of education and more income having higher voter turnout.
 While racial identity had some correlation, it was varied, and travel time to vote had small coefficients all around.
-To answer our initial question, it appears that, for our data, voting time does not have a significant impact on voter turnout.

 The next step would be to expand the model into other major cities for the 2016 election, and then to compare with the 2024 election, once that data is available.
 Other cities, such as LA and NYC, with know and serious traffic problems, might yield different results.
 It is entirely possible the relationship between voting time and turnout depends on the city.
 Additionally, since the pandemic changed how people can and do vote, it is possible that travel time is even less important now in 2024, correlating with the rise in mail in voting options.